 For demonstration purposes and to provide real examples, a fictional company named PrimeOne is used.
 Based on PrimeOne, the development of a certificate issuing process for the device is demonstrated.

 The following steps outline how to issue device certificates at the time of production:

 - Trust Service Definition and Certificate Profiles - Explains the configured Certificate Profiles within the EJBCA at the Trust Service at PrimeOne.

 - Develop Sequence Diagram - Describes how to define the implementation of the certificate issuance process, by developing a refined process in a Develop Sequence Diagram.

 - Configure IdAM - How to configure IdAM in order to model the necessary issuing workflows.

 - Implement Process Workflow - Step-by-step instructions for implementing the process workflow by creating and defining rule chains.

 You will get a detailed overview of how to design a certificate issuing process to enable certificates to be requested and inserted within a production process and get an understanding of using pre-configured CA profiles within the IdAM to model the process flow.

-PrimeKey EJBCA Hardware Appliance is used as Trust Service in combination with the Identity Authority Manager (IdAM) to show how to implement the device certificate creation process from the conception phase, specification phase, to the implementation.
+PrimeKey EJBCA Cloud AWS is used as PKI Service in combination with the Identity Authority Manager (IdAM) to show how to implement the device certificate creation process from the conception phase, specification phase, to the implementation.